seung-lab/DracoPy/README.md

 Available as a PyPI package: pip install DracoPy

+DracoPy requires pip >= 10 and a C++ compiler that is fully compatible with C++11.

+It supports Linux and OS X, but installation is currently broken on OS X.

-An example of usage is given in example.py
+An example of usage is given in example.py.